 The map below displays the routes of hill-walks and rambles throughout South West Wales, using Google Maps to upload individual walks and map them collectively, as an overlay.

 Each walk is tracked using global-positioning-satellite (GPS) technology, via a smartphone app, while the walks are traversed.
 Routes can be downloaded and followed using a smartphone.
-Some walks are also described, with photographs and statistics in my walking blog, Rambling On.
+Some walks are also described, with photographs and statistics in my walks blog.
 Continue reading “Interactive Map”→

 Date: Sunday, December 27, 2015.
 Weather: Wind, rain, fog.